Dam Removal Restoration

 Since the dam’s removal, students have found that water temperature dropped, levels of dissolved oxygen have risen, the stream has returned to a channel and a flood plain, and the stream bed is now full of gravel instead of silt.
 All of these changes make the native steelhead very happy!

-In 2011, students around the Gorge have a once-in-a-lifetime change to witness the largest dam removal in North America.
+In 2011, students around the Gorge had a once-in-a-lifetime change to witness the largest dam removal in North America.
 Condit Dam was breached on October 26, 2011.
-Students are participating in the dam removal and restoration by learning about the dam and monitoring water quality before and after the breach.
+Students participated in the dam removal and restoration by learning about the dam and monitoring water quality before and after the breach.